 Storage Best Practices

-The best place to store firewood is indoors, as outdoor storage could allow in moisture and invasive pests.
+The best place to store firewood is indoors, as outdoor storage could allow moisture and invasive pests.
 If you opt to store your wood outdoors, we recommend storing it in a safely enclosed space where it’s off the ground.

 It’s also best to pick a location that will stay dry.
 So, don’t store your wood in areas with too much shade or spots that get particularly wet during a storm.
 Most importantly, you’ll want to find a place where there’s plenty of direct sunlight.